 I’m a philosopher and cognitive scientist who studies the nature and origins of uniquely human forms of cognition and culture.
 I write philosophy papers and also conduct empirical studies on the communicative abilities of human children, non-human great apes, and domestic dogs.

-At the beginning of 2020 I will take up a Future Leaders Fellowship position in the Department of Philosophy at the University of Warwick.
+At the beginning of 2020 I took up a Future Leaders Fellowship position in the Department of Philosophy at the University of Warwick.
 My interdisciplinary Communicative Mind research group will investigate the relationship between ‘Theory of Mind’ and communication in ontogeny, phylogeny, and in human history.
 We’ll set out to explain both why humans are the only species that uses language, and how our species came to be able to think about mental states in ways that no other species does.

 The picture above features four orang-utans who live at the Wolfgang Köhler Primate Research Centre in Leipzig (L-R): Bimbo, Tanah carrying Sari, and Suaq.
 The picture was taken by Charlotte Bröcker.